Skip to content

 library_provider_config

-This is a dictionary where each key is the namespace of a library provider (e.g., plex, jellyfin), and the value is another dictionary containing configuration options that will be passed to that provider.
+This is a dictionary where each key is the namespace of a library provider (e.g., plex, jellyfin, emby), and the value is another dictionary containing configuration options that will be passed to that provider.

 library_provider_config: